Kifayat-PC/EasyVisa_1/README.md

 # EasyVisa_1
-ML project using ensemble models to predict U.S. visa approval decisions.
-Built to assist  Office of Foreign Labor Certification (OFLC) in automating and accelerating the visa certification process by identifying key approval factors.
+This project aims to streamline the visa certification process handled by the Office of Foreign Labor Certification (OFLC) by building a machine learning model that predicts whether a visa application should be certified or denied.
+Given the rising number of applications each year, EasyVisa—a data-driven consulting firm—leverages classification models to support decision-making and identify key factors influencing visa outcomes.